slate-app/slate-api/docs/Embedding.md

 # Embedding API

-Embedding videos is faily simple, all you need to know is **work_id** you want to embed.
+Embedding videos is fairly simple, all you need to know is **clip_id** you want to embed.
 We will automatically choose the correct player based on the user’s device.

 ## Embed code